View All

 3. Array-Based Implementation

-Priority queues can also be implemented using arrays, either ordered or unordered.
+Priority queues in data structure can also be implemented using arrays, either ordered or unordered.

 How It Works: